 Strategies

-Complete all SAIC-prescribed energy conservation measures by 2020.
+Complete all SAIC-prescribed energy conservation measures by 2020 (based on funding of $15M/yr for energy conservation project alone.).

-Immediately implement decentralized energy billing at the college level, and implement departmental billing with adequate support, by 2012.
+Immediately implement decentralized energy billing at the college level.

 Immediately establish a dedicated, centralized funding pool for energy conservation projects.
 This "clean energy" fund will allow for both internal (student fees, faculty contributions, staff contributions, energy savings reinvestment, capital programs), and external (programs, rebates, donations, outside investors) participation in the fund.
 It will be established as a capital infusion and coordination mechanism aimed at physical energy and energy cost reductions that also allows for the sustained maintenance of these investments.